ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ## Grid Functionalities

 ### Sanitizer (DOMPurify)
 `DOMPurify` is now completely optional via the `sanitizer` grid option and you must now provide it yourself.
-The main reason to make it optional was because most users would use `dompurify` but some users who require SSR support would want to use `isomorphic-dompurify`.
-You could also skip the `sanitizer` configuration, but that is not recommended.
+The main reason to make it optional is because even though most users would prefer to use `dompurify`, some might prefer to use `isomorphic-dompurify` for SSR support.
+Consider that it is now optional, you could also technically speaking skip the `sanitizer` configuration completely, but that is not at all recommended.

-> **Note** even if the `sanitizer` is optional, we **strongly suggest** that you configure it as a global grid option to avoid possible XSS attacks from your data and also to be CSP compliant.
+> **Note** even if the `sanitizer` is now optional, we **strongly suggest** that you configure it as a global grid option to avoid possible XSS attacks from your data and also to remain CSP compliant.
 Note that for Salesforce users, you do not have to configure it since Salesforce already use DOMPurify internally.

 ```diff
 // prefer the global grid options if possible